jeffpar/pcjs/software/pcx86/sw/books/unauthorized_windows_95/index.md

 ### Directory of Unauthorized Windows 95 (SRC)

-     Volume in drive A is UNAUTH
+     Volume in drive A is UNAUTH_W95S
      Directory of A:\

     ARGCARGV C        2984   6-08-92   6:43a